 Imagine intercepting a secret message in a foreign language during the World Wars.
 While you can’t understand it now, you store it away, confident you’ll find a translator that can later tell you the meaning of the message.
 The cybersecurity version of this is HNDL, where hackers download encrypted data, knowing they can’t read it yet, but anticipating it will become readable — and therefore valuable — when quantum computing algorithms evolve to enable decryption.

-Clichés aside, the cybersecurity version of this ‘store the secret’ strategy is known as “Hack Now, Decrypt Later” (HNDL), where hackers download encrypted data knowing they can’t read it now, but anticipating it will become readable and therefore valuable when quantum computing algorithms eventually allow decryption.
+The cybersecurity version of this ‘store the secret first’ strategy is known as “Hack Now, Decrypt Later” (HNDL), where hackers download encrypted data knowing they can’t read it now, but anticipating it will become readable and therefore valuable when quantum computing algorithms eventually allow decryption.

 This is why companies such as Signal, Apple, Paypal and HSBC are taking seemingly early measure to protect their users’ data from quantum computer attacks.
 They understand that encrypted data stolen now will sit on the shelf for a time when quantum computers mature and is able to be decrypted.